Matilda-B23/summer-chores/README.md

 Refrences:

-Loosely referenced a tutorial from the 'Bro Code' youtube channel on callback functions.
+Loosely referenced a tutorial from the 'Bro Code' youtube channel on callback functions, also referenced their video on promises.